 If you have a DNR order, you always have the right to change your mind and request CPR.

-If you decide you want a DNR order, tell your doctor what you want.
+If you decide you want a DNR order, tell your doctor and health care team what you want.
 Your doctor must follow your wishes, or:

-- Your doctor must transfer your care to a doctor who will carry out your wishes.
+- Your doctor may transfer your care to a doctor who will carry out your wishes.

 - If you are a patient in a hospital or nursing home, your doctor must agree to settle any disputes within 72 hours so that your wishes are followed.